Aṅguttara Nikāya 9.72

 Imesaṁ kho, bhikkhave, pañcannaṁ cetasovinibandhānaṁ pahānāya ime cattāro satipaṭṭhānā bhāvetabbā”ti.

-To give up these five emotional shackles you should develop these four kinds of mindfulness meditation.”
+To give up these five shackles of the heart you should develop these four kinds of mindfulness meditation.”

 Dasamaṁ.